EdamL/floating-carousel/README.md

   $('#carousel').floatingCarousel();
 </script>
 ```
-See the demo file for more detailed examples of usage.
+See the [demos](https://github.com/EdamL/floating-carousel/tree/master/demo) for more detailed examples of usage.

 ## Options